sareronald/13-burger/README.md

 * [Authors](#Authors)

 ## Link to the App
-Please visit my GitHub page for a copy of the code for <a href="https://github.com/sareronald/13-burger.git">this application.</a>
+Please visit my <a href="https://github.com/sareronald/13-burger.git">GitHub repository</a> for a copy of the code for this application.<br>
-Please visit the <a href="">Burger Logger application</a> hosted on Heroku.
+Please visit the <a href="https://tranquil-woodland-78404.herokuapp.com/">Burger Logger </a>application, hosted on Heroku.

 ## About this project
 ### **How the app works**